curl/everything-curl/sourcecode-web.md

 ### Building the web

-The web site is an old custom-made setup that mostly builds static HTML files from a set of source files.
+The web site is a custom-made setup that mostly builds static HTML files from a set of source files.
 The sources files are preprocessed with what is basically a souped-up C preprocessor called [fcpp](https://daniel.haxx.se/projects/fcpp/) and a set of perl scripts.
 The man pages get converted to HTML with [roffit](https://daniel.haxx.se/projects/roffit/).
 Make sure fcpp, perl,